 You don’t have to spend a fortune on professional business or commercial supplies if you want clean carpets.
 Baking soda is quite effective.
 It has the ability to remove stains, absorb liquids, and deodorize your carpets.

-Just make sure you’re using the proper vacuum for the task.
+Just make sure you’re needing the proper vacuum for the task.
 Otherwise, you risk damaging your costly vacuum cleaner.

 - Does Vinegar Kill Germs? – David Suzuki Foundation.
 (2020, March 26).
 David Suzuki Foundation. https://davidsuzuki.org/queen-of-green/does-vinegar-kill-germs/.